The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Dr.~Ying Chao, Dr.~Shuang Chen, Dr.~Ao Zhang, Dr.~Pingyuan Wei, Dr.~Wei Wei, Dr.~Meng Li and Prof.~J.-C. Zambrini for helpful discussions.
-We would like to thank the reviewers for their thoughtful comments and efforts towards improving our manuscript.
+The authors would like to thank Dr.~Ying Chao, Dr.~Shuang Chen, Dr~Xiaoli Chen, Dr.~Meng Li, Dr.~Pingyuan Wei, Dr.~Wei Wei, Dr.~Ao Zhang and Prof.~J.-C. Zambrini for helpful discussions.
+We would like to thank the anonymous reviewers for their thoughtful comments and efforts towards improving our manuscript.
 The work of Y. Huang is partly supported by the NSFC grants 11531006 and 11771449.
+Y. Huang also would like to thank the support from his research group in the National University of Singapore during his postdoctoral period.
 The work of Q. Huang is supported by FCT, Portugal, project PTDC/MAT-STA/28812/2017.